Kaltura - Choosing a microphone and setting levels for recording quality audio (UW-Madison)

 Creating your instructional materials in a dedicated recording studio isn't an option for everyone.
 What can you do?
 Some simple preparation will go a long way to helping you get a good recording.
 If you are preparing to do a recording and have an office, close the door and put on a "do not disturb sign" to reduce interruptions.
 Check for ambient sound and either turn it off (a fan for example), or relocate to a quieter space if you can't control the background noise (street noise or the hum of air handling, for example).

 Do a short test recording before doing a longer recording

-Due to the number of variables when recording audio, it is strongly recommended that you perform small test recording prior to each time you record.
+Due to the number of variables when recording audio, it is strongly recommended that you a perform small test recording prior to each time you record.
 This way you can review and adjust your audio settings prior to doing a more extended recording.
 Small test recordings can save you lots of time.

 Microphone selection and audio level adjustments